Student Loan Rates

 Benefits of Student Loans with Low Interest Rates

 The obvious benefit of a student loan with a low interest rate is that the total cost of the loan will be relatively lower, though in some cases you may also find that your payment amounts and length are that much shorter that it will help you financially after college.

 Finding the Best Student Loan Rates

 In order to obtain student loans with the best rates, you must thoroughly research your options, which is where SimpleTuition can help.
 You should compare various loans; check out their rates, repayment terms, and other details before making a decision – and you can do all of this on our site.
 Doing the proper research will help you find the loan best for you.
-Federal student loans, such as Stafford loans, should be explored first, as they have a fixed rate of interest, and various private student loans with low interest rates are available as well.
+Federal student loans, such as Direct loans, should be explored first, as they have a fixed rate of interest, and various private student loans with low interest rates are available, as well.

 Many students rely on financial assistance and are on the lookout for student loans with the lowest interest rates, which mean they’ll ultimately cost lest come repayment.
 Federal loans are the first choice for many students because they have low, fixed rates and may be subsidized, making them even cheaper.
-However, If these are not enough, then private loans can be explored.
-With private loans the best rates are determined by the credit history of a student or the cosigner.
+However, if these are not enough, then private loans can be explored.
+With private loans the best rates are determined by the credit history of a student or the co-signer.

 When comparing student loan rates from private lenders, what factors should I consider?

 To compare student loan rates from private sources, the first consideration is the interest rate.
 But other important factors include the terms and conditions that come with each loan.
 You are legally bound by those terms and conditions, so it pays to know what they are.
 Compare the choice of repayment options, know your borrower benefits, and check if the interest rate is fixed or variable.